 When I decided to make some eggplant with chermoula not too long ago, I was thinking what to have with it.
 Given I had some carrots, the idea to make this Moroccan raw carrot salad came to mind, and I'm so glad it did.

-Many Moroccan salads are quite unlike a “salad” as we might typically think of it.
-Very few use a base of greens, and in fact most don’t use a broad range of ingredients.
+Many Moroccan salads are quite unlike a "salad" as we might typically think of it.
+Very few use a base of greens, and in fact most don't use a broad range of ingredients.
+Some are cold, like this, while others can be served warm like zaalouk (a tasty eggplant and tomato salad).

 Instead, most focus on one or two main ingredients - often vegetables or beans - and add complimentary flavors.
 You then enjoy a few different salads together, typically as the start of a meal.